melissaflee02/mlee24.github.io/README.md

 # melissaflee02.github.io
-Repository to store and maintain personal website.
+Welcome to the repository to store and maintain my personal website!
+I hope you enjoy what I've made :)